rkaysen63/UFOs/README.md

            buildTable(filteredData);
          };

-   * The `filterTable()` function calls the `buildTable()` function that builds the table per user input.
-In the example, the table is built using objects containing the shape "fireball."
+   * The `filterTable()` function calls the `buildTable()` function that builds the table per the filter(s).
+In the example, the table is built using JavaScript objects containing the shape, "fireball", and as we'll see later, shape, "fireball", and state, "ca".

           function buildTable(data) {
             // First, clear out any existing data